CausAI Lab

 #St. Louis, MO 63110

-Linying Zhang is an Assistant Professor of Biostatistics at the Institute for Informatics, Data Science and Biostatistics at Washington University School of Medicine in St. Louis where she leads the CausAI Lab
+Dr. Linying Zhang is an Assistant Professor of Biostatistics at the Institute for Informatics, Data Science and Biostatistics at Washington University School of Medicine in St. Louis.
+She leads the CausAI Lab

 Lab mission